tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 This tutorial shows you step by step how to install and run py4web.
 It is meant for people with limited system administration knowledge, and it shouldn't leave anything out.

-Every keystroke should be documented.
+## Important note: If this doesn't work, please file an issue

+Everything you need to install py4web on PythonAnywhere should be documented here.
 If you encounter any problems, or need something explained better, please [file an issue](https://github.com/tomcam/py4webcasts/issues).

 ## Create a PythonAnywhere account